straumat/loose-touch/docs/guide_developer_openid.md

     * Refresh token : cf. loose-touch/back-end/src/test/resources/application.yml

 ### How we use it.
 We use [Google Sign-In](https://developers.google.com/identity/sign-in/) to display a google sign-in button that launches the permission page and returns the google id_token to the page.
-The page then calls our back that check the google token and retrieves user information thanks to [Google client libraries](https://developers.google.com/identity/protocols/OpenIDConnect#libraries).
+The page then calls our back that check the google token and retrieves account information thanks to [Google client libraries](https://developers.google.com/identity/protocols/OpenIDConnect#libraries).
 Our back end returns our own JWT token.

 This is the code that allows us to retrieve, from our web page, the google Id Token
 ```